Mount San Cristobal

 There are 3 trail options.

-The Dolores trail is by far the most common trail used to climb Cristobal, it takes about half a day to get to the crater and a full day to complete the entire hike.
+The Dolores Trail is by far the most common trail used to climb Cristobal, it takes about half a day to get to the crater and a full day to complete the entire hike.

 The second option is the Nagcarlan Northern Trail which takes about 3-4 hours to complete.
 You’ll definitely need a guide for this however as the trail is not established.